joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 Mohammed, M.S. and Zidan, K.A., 2023.
 Enhancing attendance tracking using animated QR codes: a case study. *Indonesian Journal of Electrical Engineering and Computer Science*, 31(3), p.1716.

 Imanullah, M. and Reswan, Y., 2022.
 Randomized QR-code scanning for a low-cost secured attendance system. *International Journal of Electrical and Computer Engineering*, 12(4), pp.3762-3769.

+⁰ In a recent presentation I also claimed that the increase in attendance was due to me making my lectures very interactive so I probably need to get a bit more evidence for that...

+¹ Worst.
+Date.
+Ever.